albinotonnina/mmarkdown/Readme.md

 It's full async, which is cool, _lots of `awaits` are waiting for you_ there but soon enough you will face a problem: too much code to write in a markdown file!
 Terrible experience!

 The solution in mmarkdown is in the `scripts` option.
-The module that the scripts file returns will be passed to the context of the fenced block, see [example 3](#example3),
+The module that the scripts file returns will be passed to the context of the fenced block, see [example 3](#example3).

+The `backup` option, false by default, will make a copy of the current output file, postfix it with a timestamp and move it into `backupPath`.

 ### Example 1